apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

 ## Deploy to Device

-To deploy your app to a device, it must be connected, and you must be registered for code signing keys as described above.
+To deploy the app to a device, it must be connected, and you must be registered for code signing keys as described above.
 Also, to deploy apps on BlackBerry PlayBook, the __Settings &rarr; Security &rarr;
 Development Mode__ option must be enabled.